dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/about-private-link.md

 ## Configuring PrivateLink

 Customers on all supported platforms will have to contact the dbt support team to complete the integration.
 It is not a self-service feature at this time.
 Ensure that the subject contains "Multi-tenant PrivateLink" in some form.
-Please allow 24-48 hours for our teams to complete the setup on our side.
+Please allow 1-2 business days for our teams to complete the setup on our side.

 ### Setup